 Who Lives in Scotland Street?

-Seven-year-old Bertie is a universally popular child prodigy incapable of lying, but capable of so much else.
+Seven-year-old Bertie, surely the most-loved character in Scotland Street, is a universally popular child prodigy incapable of lying, but capable of so much else.
 Bertie is trapped in his mother’s regime of yoga, Italian lessons, saxophone exams and the politics of a Steiner education.
 He is the unwilling subject of the ‘Bertie Project’.

 He longs to play rugby, watch the trains at Waverley station, make friends and be 18 so he can escape his mother.
 Instead, she and his psychotherapist, Dr Fairbairn—whom Bertie believes to be deranged and en route to Carstairs at any moment—scrutinise his every move.